Assistant director of Baldwin film fired from Northwest Arkansas set after 2019 mishap

 The actor had been told that the gun was safe to use for the rehearsal of a scene in which he was supposed to pull out the weapon while sitting in a church pew and point it at the camera, the records said.

-Cameraman Reid Russell told a detective that he was unsure whether the weapon was checked before it was handed to Baldwin, and he did not know why the gun was fired.
+Cameraman Reid Russell told a detective that he was unsure whether the weapon was checked before it was handed to Baldwin, and he didn't know why the gun was fired.

-The camera was not rolling when the gun went off and killed cinematographer Halyna Hutchins, Russell told authorities, according a search warrant affidavit released Sunday.
+The camera wasn't rolling when the gun went off and killed cinematographer Halyna Hutchins, Russell told authorities, according to a search warrant affidavit released Sunday.

-Authorities have said that Halls had handed the weapon to Baldwin and announced "cold gun," indicating it was safe.
+Authorities have said Halls handed the weapon to Baldwin and announced "cold gun," indicating it was safe.

-When asked about how Baldwin treated firearms on the set, Russell said the actor was safe, citing a previous instance when Baldwin made sure a child actor was not near him when a gun was being discharged.
+When asked about how Baldwin treated firearms on the set, Russell said the actor was safe, citing a previous instance when Baldwin made sure a child actor wasn't near him when a gun was being discharged.

 The affidavit released Sunday also included statements by director Joel Souza, who was standing behind Hutchins and was wounded.